 The xml files are used to configure the output files when using XIOS.
-The xml files are stored in OR-CHIDEE/src\xml directory.
-When running the model using libIGCM, the file\def\orchidee.xml is changed for all occurrences of the keyword \AUTO\.
+The xml files are stored in OR-CHIDEE/src_xml directory.
+When running the model using libIGCM, the file_def_orchidee.xml is changed for all occurrences of the keyword AUTO.
 The following 5 files are needed for ORCHIDEE:

-- iodef.xml: this file is the first file read by XIOS. - context\orchidee.def: containing axis and grid information - context\input\orchidee.def: containing information about input files and related grids.
-This file is mandatory in the trunk since revision 5565 (since 09/11/2018) but not yet present in all branches. - field\def\orchidee.xml: contains one line per output variable sent from the model.
+- iodef.xml: this file is the first file read by XIOS. - context_orchidee.def: containing axis and grid information - context_input_orchidee.def: containing information about input files and related grids.
+This file is mandatory in the trunk since revision 5565 (since 09/11/2018) but not yet present in all branches. - context_routing_orchidee.def: necessary file when using ROUTING_METHOD=simple.
+If not using this routing scheme, the file should not be included in iodef.xml.
+This is managed by or-chideedriver.driver in the trunk configuration files. - field_def_orchidee.xml: contains one line per output variable sent from the model.
 This file is only changed if new output are added in the model.
-A variable is output from the model with a call to subroutine xios\orchidee\send\field. - file\def\orchidee.xml: contains specifications about the output files and contents.
+A variable is output from the model with a call to subroutine xios_orchidee_send_field. - file_def_orchidee.xml: contains specifications about the output files and contents.
 This is the file to be changed for all modifications in the output settings.
-This file is modified by orchidee\ol.driver when running with libIGCM.
-It is only modified where the keyword \AUTO\ is set.
-You can change the \AUTO\ as you wish and make other changes according to your needs, they will never be overwritten.
-When running without libIGCM you must change all \AUTO\, read comments in the begining of the file.
+This file is modified by orchidee_ol.driver when running with libIGCM.
+It is only modified where the keyword AUTO is set.
+You can change the AUTO as you wish and make other changes according to your needs, they will never be overwritten.
+When running without libIGCM you must change all AUTO, read comments in the begining of the file.